 How to send logs to external services

-Learn how to send your pipeline logs to monitoring systems outside Digibee
+Learn how users can send integration pipeline logs to monitoring systems outside the Digibee iPaaS.
+Users can view logs of a pipeline execution on the Pipeline logs page.

 Logs are critical to understand what happened during your pipeline executions and how to solve issues in them.You can view the logs of a pipeline execution on the Pipeline Logs page, on the Monitor tab.
 You can also build integration flows that export logs to other monitoring systems, such as ElasticSearch, Kibana, Graylog, Splunk or Zabbix.
 Here's how.